kenmcgarry/DrugSideEffects/R/README.md

 + **Pathway analysis** with KEGG or Reactome - I have used hard coded solutions so far (for Alzheimers') and need to make it generic for any disease with functions.

-+ Perhaps trickest of all will be to tackle the issues of *** relating a given side-effect to the biochemical pathways involved***.
++ **relating a given side-effect to the biochemical pathways involved**.
 Requires analysis of the drugs on-targets and especially off-targets.

 + **Integrate** the various the sources of the disparate data in a coherent way.
 So far the system has been a series of isolated analyses, each important in its own right but lacking an overarching synthesis.
 The usual way in the literature is to generate a 'fingerprint' that integrates the presence or absence of a parameter using '1s' or '0s', a method that typically generates huge arrays.